-There are two common problems displaying some software on newer monitors with higher screen resolutions.
+There are two common problems displaying some older software on newer monitors with higher screen resolutions.

-1. The program’s graphics appear small on your high-resolution monitor, with a big black area around it.
+1. The program’s graphics appear small in the middle of your screen with a big black area around it.

 2. The program graphics appear stretched w-i-d-e or “fat” on the screen.
 Scroll down to the bottom of this article for help with this “stretching” problem.

 These common display problems are due to various types and ages of equipment, differences in how your program was originally designed to display, and differences in the way different versions of Windows and your graphic card software will try to handle the program’s display needs.

 How to Make Program Appear Larger on Screen

 1. If you have older computers that are dedicated to using software in a lab, sometimes it’s just easier to decrease the screen resolution of your Windows Display size to something closer to 800 x 600.

 2. But in newer versions of Windows (Windows 7, 8, and 10) you can “SCALE” the screen to make programs appear larger.
 (It’s like “zooming.”)
 150% is usually the correct setting to make older programs appear larger on the screen.
 (Just keep in mind you’ll need to reset the display scale to 100% afterwards.)

 ⇒ The Windows 10 “scale and layout” option is found in the Windows 10 “Settings App,” and not in the Windows Control Panel (for some dumb reason).
 Type “settings” in your Cortana search field to find it, or click any blank area on your Desktop and open your Display Properties.

 ⇒ The “display scaling” option in Windows 7 and 8 is found in the Windows Control Panel.